-Movema is collaborating with The Nest at Bean Tree Cafe and Bridges for Communities, to run an afternoon picnic including dance and music performances and participation.
+Join us for a picnic with dance and music performances and participation hosted by The Nest at Bean Tree Cafe in collaboration with Movema Bristol and Bridges for Communities.
 The activities will take part in and around the park’s bandstand and will be accessible for all people.

 There is easy access to Page Park by foot, bike, car or bus.
 It is enclosed by Broad Street, Hill House Road, Park Road and South View.

 The festival happens at the time of World Refugee Day, an international day designated by the United Nations to honour refugees around the globe, celebrating the strength and courage of people who have been forced to flee their home country to escape conflict or persecution.
 World Refugee Day is an occasion to build empathy and understanding for their plight and to recognise their resilience in rebuilding their lives.